d-graz/robotics-prj2-2022/README.md

 ## Additional infos:
 - To run localization process a `map_server` must be already running and pubblishing a map
 - Map coordinates in the costmap processing are rotated, so the map image result will appear as rotated, this won't affect path drawing on the map
+- Mapping has been performed with `-r4` bag parameter
+- Localization has been performed wit `-r2` bag parameter